dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies_03](/images/goalies_03.png)

-Fairly uniformly disttributed with a bit fewer players as the number of games played (GP) goes up.
+Fairly uniformly distributed with a bit fewer players as the number of games played (GP) goes up.

 Defining a starter as a goalie who plays 35+ regular season games in an 82 game regular season, we can see 39 such starters, more than 31, the number of NHL teams.
 There are some teams with 2 starters as defined 35+.
 Are they duplicates or shared starters?